mickruk/kwk-level-1-lecture-005-ruby-methods/README.md

 ```

 You will get: `ArgumentError: wrong number of arguments (given 4, expected 0)`
+**Ask students to dissect the Argument Error: what information is the ArgumentError giving us and how might that help us figure out how to solve the issue?**

 Give the students 5-10 minutes to google `ruby method arguments` ruby and see if they can figure it out.